-Newport recaptured the imagination of audiences everywhere with many of the filming locations of The Gilded Age, the beloved television series set in the booming late 19th-century U.S. A summer playground for the rich and famous in the 1880s, Newport remains a magnet for today’s visitors.
-Visitors are entranced by the beautiful New England seaside town on Aquidneck Island where the ever-evolving culinary and sailing scenes are every bit as attractive as the elaborate mansions lining the Bellevue Avenue Historic Area.
+Newport recaptured the imagination of audiences everywhere with many of the filming locations of The Gilded Age, the beloved television series set in the booming late 19th-century U.S. A summer playground for rich and famous New Yorkers in the 1880s, Newport remains a magnet for today’s visitors.

-1. The Dining Room At Castle Hill Inn
+1. The Dining Room at Castle Hill Inn

-When you think of fine dining and Newport, the restaurant that tops the list is The Dining Room at gorgeous Castle Hill Inn.
+When you think of fine dining and Newport, the restaurant that tops the list is The Dining Room at the gorgeous Castle Hill Inn.
 Originally the private Agassiz Mansion built in 1875 and now a member of Relais & Chateaux, the inn sits on a 40-acre peninsula overlooking Narragansett Bay.
 The curved indoor dining room is a town landmark with oversized windows offering views of fishing boats, sailboats, and yachts navigating the East Passage.
 In warmer months, diners enjoy the inn’s à la carte Lawn Restaurant, where an expansive clambake feels as at home as the seagulls hovering overhead.

 Chef Lou Rossi creates dishes that are both timeless and updated.
-Book well ahead for his six-course prix fixe dinner, which features the flavors of coastal New England as well as influences from around the globe.
+Book well ahead for his six-course prix fixe menu, which features the flavors of coastal New England as well as influences from around the globe.
 Seasonally updated, the menu includes the likes of Rhode Island oysters, foie gras, lobster, and black truffles.
 An award-winning wine list with more than 800 selections is available.

 Pro Tip: During regatta and race season, try to score a seat on the lawn.
 Newport’s well-known races include America’s Cup and the Newport to Bermuda Race.